brunolm/blog-posts/typescript/simple-lightweight-typescript-2-0-babel-webpack-project.md

 <a href="https://github.com/brunolm/typescript-babel-webpack">brunolm/typescript-babel-webpack</a> is a project with just the essential, nothing else.
 Simple and clean.

-You can see that in this project there is a <code class="highlighter-rouge">README.md</code> where I tried to write all the steps I went through to create that setup and the issues I faced.
+You can see that in this project there is a `README.md` where I tried to write all the steps I went through to create that setup and the issues I faced.

 <!--more-->